 According to the 2018 Farm Bill, hemp-derived cannabinoids that contain 0.3% THC or less are federally legal in the US.
 Thus, PHC products that come from hemp and meet these THC requirements are legal at the federal level.

 However, the DEA has recently begun making statements regarding the legality of synthetic cannabinoids, stating that they aren’t actually covered under the Farm Bill.
 They’ve clarified that this is the case for THCO, making it a controlled substance.
-They haven’t yet made any statements regarding PHC, but there’s a chance this may change in the future.

 For now, PHC and PHC products are federally legal, and you can buy them online and have them shipped to your home.